hexbus/bq4847-replacement/README.md

 Many early TI-99/4A IDE cards were populated with the **BQ4852**, a combination real-time clock (RTC) and 512K SRAM chip with an internal, non-replaceable battery.
 At this point, most of these batteries are long dead.

-These instructions assume you're replacing the BQ4852 with a modern alternative using one of the other supported clock headers on the IDE card—most commonly the **BQ4802** in the **BQ4847-compatible socket**.
+These instructions assume you're replacing the BQ4852 with a modern alternative (the one from this repo) using the other supported clock header on the IDE card—the **BQ4802** in the **BQ4847-compatible socket**.
 Unlike the BQ4852, the BQ4802 (and most other supported options) do **not** include integrated SRAM.
 To maintain compatibility, the card’s original designer included a footprint at **IC23** to add external 512K SRAM.

 If you're installing a clock chip **without built-in SRAM**, you'll need to populate IC23 with a compatible SRAM chip.
 The following steps walk through the full replacement process.